 When people think of Singapore, the word ‘cleanliness’ generally tends to pop up somewhere.
 But there is a grittier side to the city that largely goes unnoticed and is full of mud, dirt and all sorts of mess: mountain bike trails.
 I’m a big mountain biker and have discovered a fair few trails that deserve a mention.
 Read on for the best ones that have changed my experience of this island for the better.

 1. Bukit Timah

 This is where the magic first happened for me.
 I felt like I was lost in a remote island, deep in the depths of some undiscovered jungle paradise.
 (Unfortunately, this is also where I had my first crash…)

 Bukit Timah is the oldest trail in Singapore and consists of a range of medium to difficult tracks.
 Parts of the trail are challenging – rocky, steep descents, sharp turns – while other parts are flowing and smooth and leave you smiling with joy.
 You can always take it slow and enjoy the sound of the tropical birds or the sight of a squirrel while pushing your bike along.
 The trail is 6km and there are entry points to the trail at the Dairy Farm car park (Dairy Farm Road) or Hindhede Road.
 For those who live nearby, the green corridor is an ideal way to warm up and reach the trail car park while avoiding most of the roads.

 2. Pulau Ubin

-This island is reached via a boat ride, which involves some careful maneuvering of your wheels, but once you’re there, it’s mountain-biking bliss.
+This island is reached via a boat ride, which involves some careful manoeuvring of your wheels, but once you’re there, it’s mountain-biking bliss.
 The official name is Ketam Bike Park, and it offers 10km of track that is both challenging (my legs nearly caught on fire on the steep climbs) and rewarding (some really smooth downhill parts, where the cool breeze swept through my hair).
 The best part about riding here is that there is a lady with a wheely-cooler-umbrella setup, where you can buy a perfectly chilled coconuts – or perhaps a thirst-quenching beer, if you’re done riding for the day!